veddevv/veddevv/README.md

 # Hey, I'm Matheo!
 I have been coding since 2024.
 Linux user since 2022; The first Distro i used was Ubuntu Jammy Jellyfish, now i use Fedora.
+I just mess around with Python scripts and stuff

 ## What I'm working on right now
 - [RoPY](https://github.com/veddevv/RoPY)